Interleukin 23 subunit alpha

 Interleukin-23 subunit alpha is a protein that in humans is encoded by the IL23A gene.
 The protein is also known as IL-23p19.
 It is one of the two subunits of the cytokine Interleukin-23.

 Interleukin-23 (IL-23) is a heterodimeric cytokine composed of an Interleukin 23 alpha subunit and an IL-12p40 subunit.
 The IL-12p40, also known as Interleukin 12 subunit beta, is used by both IL-23 (where it partners with IL-23p19) and IL-12 (where it partners with IL-12A).
 A functional receptor for IL-23 (the IL-23 receptor) has been identified and is composed of IL-12R β1 and IL-23R.

 Function

 Produced by dendritic cells and macrophages, IL-23 is an important part of the inflammatory response against infection.
 It promotes upregulation of the matrix metalloprotease MMP9, increases angiogenesis and reduces CD8+ T-cell infiltration into tumours.
 IL-23 mediates its effects on both innate and adaptive arms of the immune system that express the IL-23 receptor.
-T_{h}17 cells represent the most prominent T cell subset that responds to IL-23, although IL-23 has been implicated in inhibiting the development of regulatory T cell development in the intestine.
+T_{h}17 cells represent the most prominent T cell subset that responds to IL-23, although IL-23 has been implicated in inhibiting the development of regulatory T cell in the intestine.
 T_{h}17 cells produce IL-17, a proinflammatory cytokine that enhances T cell priming and stimulates the production of other proinflammatory molecules such as IL-1, IL-6, TNF-alpha, NOS-2, and chemokines resulting in inflammation.

 The expression of IL23A is decreased after AHR knockdown in THP-1 cells and primary mouse macrophages.